harshraj172/harshraj172.github.io/index.md

 ---
 layout: default
-description: I'm Harsh Raj and I work on AI Safety and Alignment.
+description: I'm Harsh Raj and I'm interested in Language Agents, Language Model Evaluation, and Software Engineering.
 More details inside!
 ---

 <!-- (comment) the image below can be found in img folder of this very project-->